Snap Shots of Eden

 God, what I would give to go back and live inside those pictures of yesteryear.
 Where suicide was not even a thought.
 And bipolar wasn’t even a word.
 Just one more visit to Eden please.

-This Exerp is taken from Patty Ann’s Book: Bipolar Friend on Suicide.
+This Exerp is taken from Patty Ann’s Book: Double Suicide Family.